 But this strategy has still worked out fine and in favour of Apple.
 The average consumer mostly prefers thinner and quieter laptops.

-Apple’s brand and marketing strategy have always made it a point to promote itself as a luxury brand while focusing on differentiating itself from its competitors.
-Apple makes sure that it puts forth the following brand-image – Apple competes against itself and not against others.
-This helps Apple in achieving its desired brand-image and recognition.
+Apple’s brand strategy and marketing strategy have always made it a point to promote itself as a luxury brand while focusing on differentiating itself from its competitors.
+Apple makes sure that it puts forth the following brand image – Apple competes against itself and not against others.
+This helps Apple in achieving its desired brand image and recognition.

 Consumers anyway tend to presume this is because Apple has built its reputation as a manufacturer of well-built premium products.